• Home

 11. Fallbrook Skatepark

-Fallbrook skatepark is an under-construction park in the southern town of Fallbrook, California.
-The design is done in 2019 and is expected to start this year.
+Fallbrook Skatepark is an under-construction park in the southern town of Fallbrook, California.
+The design was done in 2019 and is expected to start this year.
 It will be a relatively small skate park with amazing skating structures of brown and dark-ash color.
 It’s going to get stairs, railings, snake runs, cycle around, elevated steps, etc.

 Features of the park